dojo/framework/docs/en/resource/introduction.md

 const resource = createResource(template);
 ```

 When a call is made to the resource api which requires data to be read, the read function will be called with the readoptions, a put function and a get function.
 These two helper functions can be used to side load data or to read existing data from the resource.
+More information on this can be found in the supplemental docs.

 ## Transforming Data

-Resources provides a `createTransformer` function which works in conjuction with the generic attached to the `DataTemplate` to ensure that only values returned in the object from the `read` functions are used to transform the data.
+Resources provides a `createTransformer` function which can be used to create a type safe transform object.
+In order to correctly type the transform source values, a generic must be passed to the `DataTemplate` to type the `read` return type.
+When used with the `createTransformer` function, this ensures that only return values from the read function can be used as source values.

 > main.ts